Lyuji282/VRChat-Avatars-3.0/README.md

 <details>
   <summary>Install notes</summary>

 > The world constraining method itself is 1 constraint and simple.
+Look at it and profit.
 >
 > Testing in Unity requires the 3.0 Emulator by Lyuma.
 >